ornicar/ApcBundle/README.markdown

 Installation
 ============

-  1. Add it to your composer:
+  1. Add it to your composer.json:

       ```json
+      {
+          require: {
               "ornicar/apc-bundle": "dev-master"
+          }
+      }
       ```

      or: